boostercloud/booster/docs/README.md

 }
 ```

-Remember to import the event class correctly on the top part of the file:
+Remember to import the event class correctly on the top of the file:

 ```typescript
 import { PostCreated } from '../events/PostCreated'